danimal521/DayInTheLifeAKS/Module2/README.md

 Result: SUCCESS!...
 Oh wait a minute… what is "CreateContainerConfigError"?!

 There are times when things do not go as planned (believe it or not)!
 What do we do when there is a deployment error?
-Let's mode to [Module 3](/Module3/README.md) and take a look!
+Let's move to [Module 3](/Module3/README.md) and take a look!